 Pig Chaser BBQ Sauce with Real Bacon (Grayslake, IL).
 I'm really stretching it by saying there is a Chicago style because there really isn't.
 If anything, many of the best of the Chicago sauces are garlicy derivitives of the Kansas City Style.
 But in the town that Carl Sandburg called "Hog Butcher to the World" this one poerfectly appropriate.
 This is the first, and to my knowledge, the only sauce to be allowed by USDA to have real bacon in the recipe.
 A dark brownish, very thick sauce with many dark bacon chunks swimming in solution.
 When you open it you smell bacon instantly, and that follows through to the taste.
 The owner has spared no expense including honey, pineapple juice, red wine vinegar, molasses, butter, and even maple syrup.

 Blues Hog Barbecue Sauce (Perry, MO).
+In the past few years this sauce has become the single most popular taste profile on the competition barbecue circuit.
 A thoroughly creative and unusual sauce from the middle of nowhere in Perry, Missouri.
 Bill Arnold has crafted this intriguing sauce from practically every herb and spice on his rack.
 Garnet colored, runny at room temp and thick from the fridge, it is laden with flecks of black pepper, green herbs, mustard seeds, chile peppers, a generous hit of cumin, and all manner of edible grit.
 Actually more of a glaze, it varnishes your meat with a glossy sheen and deep sea complexity.
 A bit too sweet (brown sugar is the first item on the ingredients list), it is not unctuous because there are layers of red pepper heat, black pepper bite, nutty garlic, and grassy herbaceousness.
 It made my ribs sing, and try as I might, I have been unable to duplicate it.
 One word or warning: Because it is so sweet, use only one layer.
 Multiple coats is too much.
-The best source for Blues Hog products is Hawgeyes BBQ in Ankeny, Iowa.
-By the way, Hawgeyes is also a great source for other hard to find sauces, rubs, cookers, and all things barbecue.
-In 2007 it won top prize at the American Royal Sauce Championship in Kansas City.

 SFQ - The Original San Francisco Style Barbecue Sauce.
 First of all we need to make this clear: There is no such thing as a traditional California style barbecue sauce.
 While I have tried to focus this page on the classic sauce styles, I just could not resist adding this one because, if there is anything classic about California cooking and food, it is creativity, and this is one of the most creative, interesting, unique sauces I've ever tasted.
 But it has tried to remain true to its roots with a great blend of flavors that just shout "California".